Planting Garlic In Spring February 28, 2016 14:50 4 Comments

 Many gardeners do their garden planning during the winter or very early spring.
-This includes looking through all the seed catalogs and deciding what they will be planting in spring.
-Sometimes, this includes wanting to plant garlic in spring (see our Spring Garlic Seed) even though it is not generally the best time of year.
-In colder climates like Canada, this can be a bit of a problem and requires a bit of special attention.
+This includes looking through all the seed catalogues and deciding what they will be planting in spring.
+Sometimes, this includes wanting to plant garlic in spring even though it is not generally the best time of year.
+In colder climates like Canada and the Northern United States, this can be a bit of a problem and requires a bit of special attention.

 The key to planting garlic in spring is to plant as early as possible.
 That means planting the garlic cloves as soon as the soil is workable and long before you would consider planting any other garden crops.
 Even if the forecasted temperatures are for very cold weather, the garlic cloves should still be planted as they are very cold hardy.

 Garlic is sensitive to day length changes and not having enough days with increasing day length can affect the size of the bulbs or even the formation of cloves within the bulbs.
 That is why planting garlic too late in spring will often just form rounds which are single clove bulbs.
 These rounds are perfectly good to eat and can be replanted in fall.
 They will usually form good-sized bulbs with multiple cloves the next summer.

 Another technique that some growers can use is to put the garlic in a very cold refrigerator for a few weeks.
 The ideal temperature is 0 to -3 degrees when trying to vernalize or "trick" the garlic into thinking it went through winter.
 Although -3 degrees is ideal, the refrigerator temperatures can also work.